revaturelabs/interviewquestions/Java/OOP/Polymorphism.md

   **Ans**: A

-  **Explanation**: the outcome of the program is the compile-time error and it's caused because the method signature for visitLondoon(), which is being overloaded is different in the parent class(Vacation) and Child class(BusinessTrip).
+  **Explanation**: the outcome of the program is the compile-time error and it's caused because the method signature for <code>visitLondoon()</code>, which is being overloaded is different in the parent class(Vacation) and Child class(BusinessTrip).

   </details>